-The following rules from DIN VDE 0100-701/702 (IEC 60364-7-701) apply to installation of M-WRG-II ventilation units in wet areas:
+The following rules from DIN VDE 0100-701/702 (IEC 60364-7-701) apply to installation of M-WRG ventilation units in wet areas:

 - Protection zone 0: The unit must NOT be installed in this area. - Protection zone 1: The unit must only be installed with the "integrated into wall" U2 variant.
-The extract and supply air valves must be installed in the top part of the wall or in the ceiling. - Protection zone 2 and other zone: The unit may be installed in this area.
+The extract and supply air valves must be installed in the top part of the wall or in the ceiling. - Protection zone 2: The unit may be installed in this area if the mains switch is covered with a protective cap.
+The protective cap must be installed at the factory. - ➤ You will need to include the mains switch protective cap (M-WRG-SN, part no. 5430) when you order the ventilation unit. - Other zone: The unit may be installed in this area.